nix-community/dream2nix/docs/src/subsystems/rust.md

 #### Override gotchas

 This builder builds two separate derivations, one for your crate's dependencies and another for your crate.
-This means that if you want to override stuff for the dependencies, you need to use the `<crate-name>-deps` key for your override where `<crate-name>` is the name of the crate you are building.
+This means that if you want to override stuff for the dependencies you need to use the `<crate-name>-deps` key for your override where `<crate-name>` is the name of the crate you are building.

 ```nix
 {